Cognigy/Documentation/docs/en/docs/ai/installation/migration/from-weaviate-to-qdrant.md

     kubectl apply –n cognigy-ai –f job-populate-qdrant
     ```
     A pod will be created to correspond with the applied job.
-   The logs for this pod will continue
-   reporting the number of Knowledge Sources copied compared to the total number of sources to be copied.
+    The logs for this pod will continue reporting the number of Knowledge Sources copied compared to the total number of sources to be copied.

 3. Once the job is complete, copy the pod logs for your records.
-At the end of the logs, a brief report is included that highlights any sources and chunks that could not be copied.
+At the end of the logs, a brief report is included that highlights any Sources and Chunks that could not be copied.
 For more information about the report interpretation, referer to the [Migration Report Overview](#migration-report-overview) section.

-If you have any concerns at this step, contact [Cognigy technical support](https://docs.cognigy.com/help/get-help/) and include these logs in your ticket
+If you have any concerns at this step, contact [Cognigy technical support](https://docs.cognigy.com/help/get-help/) and include these logs in your ticket.

-!!! note
 Towards the end of the job logs, you will notice two error messages: `Broker connection closed: undefined` and `Error while connecting to RabbitMQ.
 Shutting down`.
 Ignore both of them.

-!!! note
 If you have completed a test migration, the process is already finished.
 You can record the duration of the migration job and schedule the necessary downtime for the proper migration later.
-Additionally, you can review the logs from the job to see a list of sources and chunks that will not be included in the migration.
+Additionally, you can review the logs from the job to see a list of Sources and Chunks that will not be included in the migration.

 ### Migration Report Overview

 The migration job logs, generated in the previous step, contain a report at the end.
-This report lists, for each organization and project, the number of knowledge sources and chunks ignored during migration.
+This report lists, for each organization and project,
+the number of Knowledge Sources and Chunks ignored during migration.

 The following example helps in interpreting the report:

 ```json
 {